huumanoid/Xat/XatSearch/readme.md

 <h1>XatSearch</h1>

-I made this tool in NODEJS for fun.
+<em>This tool will get all messages where it says the word you have chosen from http://xat.com/web_gear/chat/search.php. </em>

-This tool will get all messages where it says the word you have chosen from http://xat.com/web_gear/chat/search.php.
 For example, I want to search for "sloom", it will fetch all messages with "sloom".

 <h1>Requirement</h1>
 <ul>